https://reasonandscience.catsboard.com/t2591-biochemical-fine-tuning-essential-for-life

 Libretext: In the context of DNA, hydrogen bonding is what makes DNA extremely stable and therefore well suited as a long-term storage medium for genetic information.
 5

-DNA: as good as it gets?
+Creationsafari (2004) DNA: as good as it gets?
 Benner spent some time discussing how perfect DNA and RNA are for information storage.
 The upshot: don’t expect to find non-DNA-based life elsewhere.
 Alien life might have more than 4 base pairs in its genetic code, but the physical chemistry of DNA and RNA are hard to beat.
 Part of the reason is that the electrochemical charges on the backbone keep the molecule rigid so it doesn’t fold up on itself, and keep the base pairs facing each other.
-The entire molecule maximizes the potential for hydrogen bonding, which is counter-intuitive, since it would seem to a chemist that the worst environment to exploit hydrogen bonding would be in water.
-Yet DNA twists into its double helix in water just fine, keeping its base pairs optimized for hydrogen bonds, because of the particular structures of its sugars, phosphates and nucleotides.
+The entire molecule maximizes the potential for hydrogen bonding, which is counter-intuitive since it would seem to a chemist that the worst environment to exploit hydrogen bonding would be in water.
+Yet DNA twists into its double helix in water just fine, keeping its base pairs optimized for hydrogen bonds, because of the particular structures of its sugars, phosphates, and nucleotides.
 The oft-touted substitute named PNA falls apart with more than 20 bases.
 Other proposed alternatives have their own serious failings.
 5

-The existence of Watson–Crick base-pairing in DNA and RNA is crucially dependent on the position of the chemical equilibria between tautomeric forms of the nucleobases.
+Assignmentpoint: The existence of Watson–Crick base-pairing in DNA and RNA is crucially dependent on the position of the chemical equilibria between tautomeric forms of the nucleobases.
 Tautomers are structural isomers (constitutional isomers) of chemical compounds that readily interconvert.
 The chemical reaction interconverting the two is called tautomerization.
 This conversion commonly results from the relocation of a hydrogen atom within the compound.
 Tautomerism is for example relevant to the behavior of amino acids and nucleic acids, two of the fundamental building blocks of life.
 3

 Bogdan I. Fedeles: Structural Insights Into Tautomeric Dynamics in Nucleic Acids and in Antiviral Nucleoside Analogs 25 January 2022

 For nucleobases, tautomers refer to structural isomers ( In chemistry, a structural isomer of a compound is another compound whose molecule has the same number of atoms of each element, but with logically distinct bonds between them.) that differ from one another by the position of protons.
-By altering the position of protons on nucleobases, many of which play critical roles for hydrogen bonding and base-pairing interactions, tautomerism has profound effects on the biochemical processes involving nucleic acids.
+By altering the position of protons on nucleobases, many of which play critical roles in hydrogen bonding and base-pairing interactions, tautomerism has profound effects on the biochemical processes involving nucleic acids.

 Pavel Hobza: Structure, Energetics, and Dynamics of the Nucleic Acid Base Pairs: Nonempirical Ab Initio Calculations June 29, 1999